lordmilko/PrtgAPI/README.md

 [![Build status](https://img.shields.io/appveyor/ci/lordmilko/prtgapi.svg)](https://ci.appveyor.com/project/lordmilko/prtgapi)

-PrtgAPI is a C#/PowerShell library that abstracts away the complexity of interfacing with the [PRTG HTTP API](https://prtg.paessler.com/api.htm?tabid=2).
+PrtgAPI is a C#/PowerShell library that abstracts away the complexity of interfacing with the [PRTG HTTP API](https://prtg.paessler.com/api.htm?tabid=2&username=demo&password=demodemo).

 PrtgAPI implements a collection of methods and enumerations that help create and execute the varying HTTP GET requests required to interface with PRTG.
 Upon executing a request, PrtgAPI will deserialize the result into an object (Sensor, Device, Probe, etc) that the programmer can further interface with.

 PrtgAPI also provides a secondary, optional module *PrtgAPI.CustomSensors* which provides a collection of wrapper functions for generating output in *PRTG EXE/Script Advanced* custom sensors.
 For more information, see [PrtgAPI.CustomSensors](https://github.com/lordmilko/PrtgAPI.CustomSensors).

 ## Installation

+## NuGet

+`Install-Package PrtgAPI`

+PrtgAPI is available on both [nuget.org](https://www.nuget.org/packages/PrtgAPI/) and [PowerShell Gallery](https://www.powershellgallery.com/packages/PrtgAPI/).
+Both packages are completely identical, however the nuget.org package also has corresponding symbols on symbolsource.org (for use with Visual Studio).

+If you have both the nuget.org and PowerShell Gallery package sources installed on your machine, you will need to specify the provider you wish to install from, e.g. `Install-Package PrtgAPI -Provider PowerShellGet`

+## Manual

 1. Download the [latest build](https://ci.appveyor.com/api/projects/lordmilko/prtgapi/artifacts/PrtgAPI/bin/Release/PrtgAPI.zip)
 2. Right click **PrtgAPI.zip** -> **Properties**